 - When first starting out, it’s best to convey what gratitude is the best way you can to your kids by showing them examples of what you are grateful for and what others are grateful for.
 Encourage them to be specific.
 While it is easy to write, “I am thankful for food,” it takes more intentionality and thought to write, “I am grateful for our delicious dinner and my sister who makes me laugh.”
 Similarly, instead of writing, “I am thankful for my friends,” encourage your children to write the names of their friends and even specific character traits or things they have done that they are grateful for.

 - Try to get your kids to be personal with their answers.
 Tell your child to focus on the people in their lives or experiences that they are thankful for instead of physical objects.
 This can help improve relationships over time and will really show true value for young children.

 - If they get stuck and can’t think of anything to write, ask them to consider what their lives would be like without certain people or things.
 This can spark some deep thankfulness!

 - Remember that gratitude can be expressed artistically, as well.
 Your kids can scribble, draw, paint or color in their journals to represent what they are thankful for.
 This practice is also great for younger kids who cannot yet write or kids who don’t like to write.
 They can also include photographs of things they love, favorite places, or people that they appreciate.

 - Keeping a gratitude journal is only part of the process, helping your kids develop a habit of journaling regularly is just as important.
+Journaling is just one of many healthy habits for kids that help them develop compassion.
 Whether this means setting aside certain days or times of the week, having it as a requirement before allotted screen time or filling the journals out together as a family and discussing it over dinner, encouraging consistency will do wonders for your kids and your family as a whole.